-From Apple’s Siri and Amazon’s Alexa, to Microsoft’s Cortana and Google’s Voice Search, voice assistant services are expanding all over the world.
+From Apple’s Siri and Amazon’s Alexa to Microsoft’s Cortana and Google’s Voice Search, voice assistant services are expanding all over the world.

 If you haven’t tried it yet, you should check out voice search options on your smartphone or tablet.
-You’ve probably come across it by accident, but millions of users rely on it to play their favorite music, search sites on the web, order dinner or to give them their favorite sports scores.
+You’ve probably come across it by accident, but millions of users rely on it to play their favorite music, search sites on the web, order dinner, or give them their favorite sports scores.